jeffdwhite/song-tracker/README.md

 The client runs on Port 8080.
 If you want a different port, you must change the value in the following file:<br>
 &nbsp;&nbsp;&nbsp;/client/config/index.js

-To view the application, navagate to the ipaddress:8080 of the machine hosting the client application.
+To view the application, navagate to the ipaddress:8080 of the server hosting the client application.